gabeabrams/divvy-submissions/README.md

 #### studentToGraderMap

-studentToGraderMap { studentId => graderId } can be used to look up a student's assigned grader, or, with slight modification, to look up which student a grader is assigned to grade. <br />
+studentToGraderMap { studentId => graderId } can be used to look up a student's assigned grader, or, with slight modification, to look up which student a grader is assigned to grade.

-An example of looking up the assigned grader for the student whose studentId is 1 is `studentToGradermap[1]`. <br />
+An example of looking up the assigned grader for the student whose studentId is 1 is `studentToGradermap[1]`.

 An example of converting the map from a { studentId => graderId } format to a { graderId => studentId[] } format so that it's easier to look up the list of students a specific grader is assigned to grader is:

 ```js